armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-9-66.md

 ---

 ### Changes
 - Adds support for using dns URLs for communication between clouddrivers.
+Disabled by default, enable it with `kubesvc.cluster-kubernetes.useDNS: true` and `kubesvc.cluster-kubernetes.domainName: <some-domain>` (defaults to cluster.local).